fuse-open/docs/articles/ux-markup/ux-markup.md

 This chapter covers the meaning of the built-in syntaxes and attributes of the UX Markup language.

-> Use the menu to the left to navigate the different topcis in this chapter.
+> Use the menu to the left to navigate the different topics in this chapter.

 ## Overview